-If the tenant does not move out of the rental unit at the end of the term, then the tenant is considered a hold-over tenant, meaning the tenant is holding over in the rental unit after the tenancy has expired.
-If this happens, the landlord needs to give the tenant a three-day notice to vacate.
-If the tenant does not move out by the end of the three-day period, then the landlord can file an eviction lawsuit with the court (see Tex.
+When tenants don't move out at the end of a lease, they become holdover tenants—tenants who do not have the protection of a lease.
+To remove a holdover tenant in Texas, the landlord must give the tenant a three-day notice to vacate.
+If the tenant does not move out by the end of the three-day period, then the landlord can file an eviction lawsuit with the court.
+(Tex.
 Prop.
-Code Ann. § 24.005).
+Code Ann. § 24.005 (2021).)

-The only legal way to remove a tenant from a rental unit in Texas is for a landlord to win an eviction lawsuit, or forcible entry and detainer suit, in court.
-Even after winning the lawsuit, the landlord still must not try to evict the tenant.
+The only legal way to remove a tenant from a rental unit in Texas is for a landlord to win an eviction lawsuit (forcible entry and detainer suit) in court.
+Even after winning the lawsuit, it is illegal for a landlord to take self-help measures to remove the tenant.
 The only person who can do that is an officer of the law, authorized by the judge who allowed the eviction to occur.
 Texas law has made it illegal for the landlord to personally remove the tenant from the rental unit.
-SeeIllegal Eviction Procedures in Texas for more information on the topic.
+See Illegal Eviction Procedures in Texas for more information on the topic.

 Landlords must carefully follow all the rules and procedures required by Texas law when evicting a tenant; otherwise, the court can refuse to issue an order of eviction.
 Although these rules and procedures can seem burdensome to the landlord, they are there for a reason.
 Evictions often occur very quickly, with the end result being that evicted tenants lose their homes.
 The rules help ensure that evictions are justified and that evicted tenants have enough time to find a new place to live.